 The data required for the CAPQuaM perinatal measures are generally available in the existing data systems.
-We cannot comment on the readiness of systems to provide routine output into a database suitable for analysis and generation of these measures, but there are not fundamental barriers to such being accomplished.
-We are in the process of developing an intranet-based interface for the collection of relevant data at the time of admission in the NICU at the Mount Sinai Medical Center to serve as a demonstration site for the efficient implementation of these data and these measures for quality measurement.
+We cannot comment on the readiness of systems to provide routine output into a database suitable for analysis and generation of these measures, but there are not fundamental barriers to such being accomplished..

-As indicated above, much if not all of the needed data could be captured in the EMR and transferred to an analytical database for quality measurement and reporting.
+As indicated above, much if not all of the needed data could be captured in the EHR and transferred to an analytical database for quality measurement and reporting.
 A large proportion of these data elements are already captured routinely.